 The vitamin-K dependent inhibitors and coagulation factors are synthesized in the liver as “inactive” or non-functional precursors.
 They require modification with γ-carboxylation in order to be functionalized – this modification process requires vitamin K. During the carboxylation reaction, reduced vitamin K (hydroquinone) is oxidized (to the vitamin K epoxide).
 The two reactions (carboxylation and epoxidation) are linked, such that the carboxylation reaction cannot occur without reduced vitamin K being available for oxidation.
 Thus, the γ-carboxylase enzyme has been called a carboxylase and epoxidase.
 The vitamin K epoxide must be reduced back to the hydroquinone form (recycled) to participate in the carboxylation reaction.
-This is accomplished by two enzymes, one of which (vitamin K epoxide reductase) is inhibited by anticoagulant rodenticides.
-These toxins inhibit vitamin K recycling from the oxidized to the reduced form and the absence of reduced vitamin K halts the carboxylation reaction so synthesized coagulation factors cannot be modified and are non-functional.
+This is accomplished by the vitamin K epoxide reductase enzyme (also called vitamin K oxidoreductas or VKOR), which is inhibited by anticoagulant rodenticides (see image) .
+Other enzymes may also convert the vitamin K quinone back to the completely reduced hydroxyquinone form, but cannot reduce the vitamin K epoxide to the quinone (the initial reduction step of vitamin K) (Stafford 2005, Rishavy et al 2018).
+Anticoagulant rodenticides thus inhibit vitamin K recycling from the oxidized to the reduced form and the absence of reduced vitamin K halts the carboxylation reaction so synthesized coagulation factors cannot be modified and are non-functional and are secreted in this non-functional state (see image).
 Since these factors cannot bind calcium or phospholipid membranes, they cannot participate very well in fibrin formation so the animal will bleed (although inhibitors are affected as well, bleeding symptoms due to lack of functional coagulation factors dominates over thrombosis, which is not recognized in affected animals).

 The following tests are used to identify hemorrhagic disorders associated with vitamin K deficiency or antagonism: